jontiefer/node-shopify-assignment/README.md

 The correct output is `{ totalNumLineItems: 31 }`.

-Your goal is to make sure that both `yarn dev` and `yarn start` print the correct output.
+Your goal is to make sure that:

+1. `yarn dev` prints the correct output.
+2. `yarn start` prints the correct output.
+You will encounter a separate bug with this step.

 ## API challenge (part B):